5002coyrrah/DiscordBot/README.md

 Feel free to use this but please make sure to give me credit

 if you encounter any errors or have any feature requests/queries feel free to dm me on twitter or discord @HarryOC493#5941

+Usage:
+  You Need to install the requirements.txt using pip3 There is one script called train.py this script is used to train the neural net in case your not happy with the current training I have done
+  There is another script called main.py this is the actual bot scipt, all you need to do is run this script on a machine connected to the internet and is capable of running a neural net.
+  Inside of the sciript there is a line of code called "client.run('123456xxx')" in this line you need to pase your bot token between the ' '
+  Besides this its fairly self-explanatory